autokey/autokey/API-Examples.md

 # API Examples #
-Currently there are examples for dialogs and windows.
+Currently there are examples for dialogs, keyboard, and windows.
 Other types of example to follow.

 ## Introduction ##